AydenLamp/example-lean-assignment/README.md

    *(If you miss the prompt, click the blue button in the bottom-left corner of the screen, then select **Reopen in Container**.)*

 4. **Wait for the container to build**
    The first time, Docker will download and build the container image.
-This may take about 10 minutes.
+This may take 5 to 10 minutes.
 Subsequent opens will be much faster since you will not have to rebuild the container.

 5. **Start coding!**
    Once the container is ready, you'll have: